TonieC/C-Snippets/README.md

 ## 🎯 Purpose

-This repo is meant for classmates (and anyone else) to:

 - Learn basic and intermediate C features by reading / running short examples
 - See how common operations are implemented (loops, conditionals, functions, arrays, pointers, etc.)
 - Use snippets as a reference or starting point for their own code